Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

 \subsubsection{Optical/UV}

-The optical spectrum of AGN is distinguishable from normal galaxies mainly by the strong broad-band continuum and strong emission lines often with their large width that can be explained by the Doppler broadening due to the motion of the gas around the centre with a supermassive black hole.
-Not all AGN have similar properties of their emission lines, and according to the width of the lines, AGN have been classified into two main types, type-I with very broad lines and type-II with only narrow lines.
+The optical spectrum of AGN is distinguishable from normal galaxies mainly due to their strong broad-band continuum and strong emission lines often with large line widths that can be explained by the Doppler broadening due to the motion of the gas around the centre with a supermassive black hole.
+Not all AGN have similar properties of their emission lines, and according to the width of the lines, AGN have been classified into two main types: type-I with very broad lines and type-II with only narrow lines.
 Several intermediate types (such as type-I.2, type-I.5, I.9) were also identified \citep[see, e.g.,][]{1989agna.book.....O}.

-The explanation of the absence of the broad lines in type-II galaxies is due to the obscurer in the line-of-sight.
-Most of the AGN emission is absorbed in these galaxies, and the observer only sees very dimmed continuum, the reprocessed emission and the narrow emission lines from the polar regions.
-The broad line wings appear only in polarised emission.
-This discovery led to the so-called AGN Unification, i.e. that AGN have the similar emission components with various strength because of being viewed at different angles \citep{Antonucci1993}.
+The explanation of the absence of the broad lines in type-II galaxies is due to the obscurer along the line-of-sight.
+Most of the AGN emission is absorbed in these galaxies, and the observer only sees very dimmed continuum, the reprocessed emission and the narrow emission lines from the polar regions, i.e. a narrow-line region on the scale of $\sim 100\,{\rm pc}$.
+The broad line wings appear only in the polarized emission.
+The first type II source where the broad lines represented by the Balmer lines and the permitted FeII line are revealed in the polarized light was NGC 1068 using spectropolarimetric measurements, see \citet{1985ApJ...297..621A} for details.
+This discovery led to the so-called AGN unification scheme, i.e. that AGN have the similar emission components and the morphology with a various detected strength because of being viewed at different viewing angles \citep{Antonucci1993,1995PASP..107..803U}.

 The AGN SED peaks in the UV band (near 10\,eV or 1240\,\AA).
-This peak, known as the Big Blue Bump, is traditionally associated with the expected peak of the accretion-disc thermal emission.
-In some quasar spectra, the Big Blue Bump was indeed well modelled by the Shakura-Sunyaev accretion disc model \citep{2011MNRAS.415.2942C}.
-However, for most AGN and quasars, the peak in the SED is not as sharp as would be predicted by an accretion-disc thermal emission, and other model components are needed to explain SED towards infrared and X-ray band.
-The observational obstacle is the fact that at the energy range of 13.6\,eV - 0.1\,keV, the emission is so obscured by the Galactic inter-stellar gas.
+This peak, known as the big blue bump, is traditionally associated with the expected peak of the accretion-disk thermal emission \citep{Czerny1987}.
+In some quasar spectra, the big blue bump was indeed well modelled by the Shakura--Sunyaev accretion disk model \citep{2011MNRAS.415.2942C}.
+However, for most AGN and quasars, the peak in the SED is not as sharp as would be predicted by an accretion-disk thermal emission, and other model components are needed to explain SED towards infrared and X-ray band.
+The observational obstacle is the fact that at the energy range of 13.6\,eV -- 0.1\,keV, the emission is so obscured by the Galactic interstellar gas.